 A morning coat should be worn when attending formal daytime events, such as presentations of credentials, weddings, funerals, celebrations, and official visits.
-The tailcoat should extend to the back of the knees, and a black one is preferable to a gray one.
-Wearing a black tailcoat with a gray waistcoat or a gray tailcoat with a black waistcoat is usually acceptable.
-Morning dress also includes trousers with dark gray stripes; a black twill tie with white, silver, or gray stripes; a white soft-front or regular soft-collar dress shirt; a black or gray silk top hat; gray sheepskin gloves; black silk socks; and black patent leather shoes (see figure 22).
+The tailcoat should extend to the back of the knees, and a black one is preferable to a grey one.
+Wearing a black tailcoat with a grey waistcoat or a grey tailcoat with a black waistcoat is usually acceptable.
+Morning dress also includes trousers with dark grey stripes; a black twill tie with white, silver or grey stripes; a white soft front or regular soft-collar dress shirt; a black or grey silk top hat; grey sheepskin gloves; black silk socks; and black patent leather shoes (see figure 40).

-Note: Tailcoats and morning coats are rarely seen at social events nowadays.
+Note: Swallow tail and morning coats are rarely seen at social events nowadays.

-(3) Black tie / semiformal dress: tuxedo, smoking jacket, dinner jacket, dinner suit, or dinner coat
+(3) Black tie / semiformal dress: Tuxedo, smoking jacket, dinner jacket, dinner suit or dinner coat bowties, black socks, and black patent leather shoes should be chosen (see figure 41).

-The above are the norm for black-tie (semiformal) formal evening events.
+The above are the norm for black tie (semiformal) evening events.
 Jackets are typically black, featuring lapels faced with black satin.
 White jackets may also be suitable for formal summertime evening events.
 Trousers should be black with a silk braid covering the seam.
 White dress shirts with a piqué or pleated front should be worn.
-As for accessories, black bowties, black socks, and black patent leather shoes should be chosen (see figure 23).
+As for accessories, black